November Missouri River Fly Fishing Forecast

 Restaurants, Bars, and Lodging

 Craig Trout Camp open every night of the year.
-Your favorite Craig Lodging sites Rainbow and Brown Cabins including the Craig House for larger parties or all of them in conjunction with each other for your entire family including friends is available.
+Your favorite Craig Lodging sites Rainbow and Brown Cabins, BWO, PMD, Trico cabins, including the Craig House for larger parties or all of them in conjunction with each other for your entire family including friends is available.
 Lots of other options for th time being too.
 Some of our properties will be closing for the winter months.
 Call up our crack staff to get up to date on your nightly lodging options.

 Headhunters Fly Shop Hours

 We will be open daily 8am til 6pm.
 Our normal winter hours.
 We are open everyday but Christmas.
+Many, even local, fly shops close in the winter.
+Not HH of Craig.
 If the weather is too frightening we do occasionally close for safety reasons.
-When the mercury drops below zero, we are closed .
-But do not hesitate to give us a call for the wind and temperature along with shelf ice when that occurs…we are your information source here on Montana’s Missouri River.
+When the mercury drops below zero, we are closed.
+Do not hesitate to give us a call for the wind and temperature along with shelf ice when that occurs…we are your fall & winter information, education, and entertainment source here on Montana’s Missouri River.